This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 We like to freeze them in a prepared breakfast casserole, or freeze them in egg sandwiches and breakfast burritos.

 Yes and it is so simple.
-I prefer to freeze them in ice trays and just pull them out when I am cooking a recipe that calls for egg white.
+I prefer to freeze them in ice trays and just pull them out when I am cooking a recipe that calls for large egg white.

 Hard boiled eggs can be placed in a ziploc bag.
 I will say that this is my least favorite method.
-This is because the white portion can because a bit rubbery tasting from being frozen.
+This is because the white portion can become a bit rubbery tasting from being frozen.

 Print Recipe